Rays star Wander Franco's legal troubles mount as he faces gun charge amid ongoing minor sexual exploitation case

 The Glock 19 found in Franco's vehicle was registered to the shortstop's uncle, Antonio Garcia Lorenzo.
 Although the firearm was licensed, the prosecutors in the case petitioned that the former MLB All-Star stand trial.

 Franco last played in the 2023 MLB season.
-He was initially placed on the restricted list on August 13 after being charged a month before of the aforementioned year after an alleged investigation with a minor.
-The Rays shortstop would then be reinstated in September and was able to finish the campaign before being barred from the league ahead of the 2024 season.
+He was initially placed on the restricted list on Aug.
+13 after an investigation began into an alleged relationship with a minor.
+The Rays shortstop was reinstated in September and finished the campaign before being barred from the league ahead of the 2024 season.

 Ad